 Self-aware AI

 AI with self-awareness is a quite theoretical and science fiction stage of functionality.
 Such systems would possess a sense of self, consciousness, and self-awareness.
 If such AI could exist, then it could have self-referential thoughts, subjective experience, and perhaps power.
-This is not something we have now, and there are a lot of philosophical and ethical concerns around this.
+This level of AI raises profound philosophical and ethical questions around rights, control, and responsibility, which is why it remains entirely outside the scope of current technology.

 Example (fictitious): An AI that can assess its own limitations and autonomously choose to pause or upgrade its processes based on self-reflection.